 - We know that the decision of where to send your child to preschool is not made lightly, nor hastily, and we are happy to provide as much information about our program as you may require so as to rule Bayshore in or out of your search.

-What Documents do I need to provide to have my child enrolled?
+What documents to I need to provide to have my child enrolled?

 - The Registration Packet includes the Fee Schedule and Tuition Agreement.